What is a morning service like?

 On the first Sunday of each month, we celebrate Communion together - also called the Lord's Supper.
 Guests are welcome to participate in communion.
 We participate with the understanding that one has established a relationship with God.

 If I come as a guest, what will happen?

 We will welcome you to our service and give you a visitor pack as a gift to you from us.
 We will help you find a seat if you require assistance.
 We ask that you make yourself at home.
 If you need to leave the room at any point during the service (for washroom, water, tissue, children), you are welcome to do so.
 You are also welcome to bring your morning beverage into the auditorium with you.
-We receive tithes and offerings each week.
-Giving is optional, you are our guest.

 We are expressive in our worship-singing, clapping, praising, moving.
 Feel free to enter in however you feel comfortable.
-If the whole church experience is new to you or it’s been a while.
-You are welcome to sit or stand and just take it all in.
+If the whole church experience is new to you or it’s been a while, you are welcome to sit or stand and just take it all in.